Khalil Khamis (footballer, born 1995): Early career

 Khamis participated in a competition held by McDonald's that offered the chance to take part in the Norway Cup youth tournament.
 After attending several try-out sessions in Jounieh, Lebanon, he was selected to join the team traveling to Norway aged 10.

 During the Norway Cup, Khamis was noticed by Shabab Al Arabi, who subsequently signed him to their youth team.
 He remained with the club, progressing through all levels of their youth system.

 Ahed

 On 18 September 2013, Khamis joined Ahed in the Lebanese Premier League.
 Despite missing the final due to injury, Khamis helped Ahed lift the 2019 AFC Cup title.

 On 13 February 2020, Khamis joined Malaysia Super League side Pahang on a season-long loan from Ahed.

 Safa

 After 11 years at Ahed, Khamis moved to Safa on 2 August 2024.

 Nejmeh

 In August 2025, Khamis joined Nejmeh ahead of the 2025–26 season.
+On 1 September 2026, his contract was renewed for two further seasons.